CheckPointSW/Cuckoo-AWS/README.md

 ```
 cuckoo –d
 ```
 •	The first run should build the configuration files and save them in some location.
 The location is shown in the output of the run (should contain “.cuckoo” library).
-It is strongly advised to remember that location for the following steps and for future usages.
+It is strongly advised to remember that location for the following steps and for future usages

 •	Edit `cuckoo.conf`
 ```